Program Requirements

 Areas of Study

 Candidates for the M.A. follow a foundational program in Russian language and literature.
+Concentration in linguistics or a language and literature other than Russian is permitted with the consent of the DGS if course offerings permit.

 Foreign Language Requirement